ronaldstoner/ron/_posts/2022-03-01-How_To_Avoid_Bitcoin_Scams.md

 ---
 layout: post
 date: 2022-03-01 01:00 -0700
-title:  "How to avoid bitcoin scams: A real-life account"
+title:  "How To Avoid Bitcoin Scams: A Real-Life Account"
 description: "A real life account of an attemped and foiled scam"
 ---